How to Install a Ceramic or Porcelain Tile Fireplace Surround

 Plan Your Design

 The best way to start is by making a cardboard template of your existing fireplace surround.
-This way, you can play with your layout and more easily find the starting point for installing your ceramic tile.
+This way, you can play with your layout and more easily find the starting point for installing your tile.
 Start with the row above the firebox, and adjust until you don’t have to cut any slivers at either edge.
 From there, work down the legs and save any cuts for the tiles that rest on the floor.

 Prep the Surround